You say you work with women, but will you work with other people?

 For your success in therapy, the most important thing is finding the right “fit” with a therapist.
 My experience is predominantly with women (those who identify as such) and is extensive with young adults; these are the people with whom I do my best work.
 I keep a solid list of practitioners to whom I will refer you if we don’t feel like the right match.

 I think I might want to try counseling with you, but I’m not sure.
 Is there a way to explore that?

 Yes!
 I offer a complimentary 10 minute “get to know each other” phone consultation, where we can talk about what you’re looking for and how I work as a therapist.
+I am a one-person show, so when you call or email, you reach me directly – no assistants or schedulers.
 If we feel like it makes sense for you to make an appointment, we can go from there.
 If it seems like I’m not the right fit, I can refer you to another counselor or therapist.

 Why do you not accept insurance?

 I have elected not to participate in any insurance panels, largely due to being a one-person practice and the extensive paperwork, documentation, filing, and waiting periods demanded by insurance in order in order to pay providers.
 By not participating with insurance companies, my time outside of client sessions is available for researching and reading about current mental health trends, participating in professional development trainings, and taking advantage of continuing education courses to best serve my clients.
 In short, through this model, I am able to keep YOUR CARE the absolute focus of my practice, which I believe is imperative.
 Additionally, I have clients for whom complete privacy is hugely important.
 By not participating with insurance, our work together is not connected to your medical record.
 Insurance demands that a diagnosis be made in order for payment; I strive to work with you as YOU, not as a diagnosis or illness.

 How does the counseling process even work?
 Am I going to be on a couch like I see in the movies with therapists?
 What does this even look like?